gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/build-procedure.md

 ## Build all distribution files

-    bash ~/Downloads/build-openocd.sh --all
+    caffeinate bash ~/Downloads/build-openocd.sh --all

-About half an hour later, the output of the build script is a set of 5 files in the output folder:
+About half an hour later (`caffeinate` is used to make sure the system does not go to sleep while left unattended), the output of the build script is a set of 5 files in the output folder:

     $ ls -l output
     total 105616